-A Life In Limbo is calling on the Scottish Government to amend The Homeless Persons (Unsuitable Accommodation) (Scotland) Order 2014 to ensure all people experiencing homelessness aren’t stuck living in unsuitable hostels, B&Bs or lodging houses for more than seven days.
+Through our A Life In Limbo campaign, Crisis supporters are calling on the Scottish Government to amend The Homeless Persons (Unsuitable Accommodation) (Scotland) Order 2014 to ensure all people experiencing homelessness aren’t stuck living in unsuitable hostels, B&Bs or lodging houses for more than seven days.

-Too many homeless people in Scotland are living in limbo, stuck in emergency accommodation.
+But right now, too many people in Scotland are living in limbo, stuck in emergency accommodation.

-Thanks to Crisis campaigners, the Scottish Government has agreed in principle to limit stays in unsuitable emergency accommodation to seven days for all homeless people.
+Thanks to Crisis campaigners like you, in July, the Scottish Government agreed in principle to limit stays in unsuitable emergency accommodation to seven days for all homeless people.

 Sign up to receive campaigns updates about how you can help to end homelessness.